-Continue reading "Recipe for roasted asparagus with Sriracha drizzle" »
+Continue reading "Recipe for roasted eggplant with cumin and cilantro" »

 Continuing my experiments with cooking boneless turkey breast in the slow cooker, I decided to go back to my roots.
 No, I'm not Italian, but one of my earliest, and best, experiences as a food writer came courtesy of a well-known Italian-American Boston police officer.
 I'm pleased to share this reinvention of his recipe for stuffed chicken, which works so perfectly with turkey breast.
 The slow cooker frees your oven for all those amazing side dishes that taste best when cooked at the last minute, and the slow braise helps retain moisture in the meat.
 Be sure to buy a turkey breast that hasn't been shot full of salty brine, or stabbed with a plastic pop-up timer.
 Your butcher will be happy to butterfly it for you; unless you have mad butchering skills, leave this step to the professionals.
 You can do the rest.
 Stuff, roll, tie, cook, and collect the oohs and aahs when you bring this turkey to the table.

 Continue reading "Recipe for slow cooker turkey breast stuffed with ricotta, tomato and basil (gluten-free)" »

 This pantry ingredient often finds its way into sausages, and it's popular in Italian cuisine.
 What is it?